jitsi/handbook/docs/dev-guide/electron-sdk.md

 remoteControl.dispose();
 ```

-NOTE: `dispose` method will be called automatically when the Jitsi Meet iframe unload.
+NOTE: The `dispose` method will be called automatically when the Jitsi Meet iframe unloads.

 In the **main** electron process: